 From a Christian Perspective: Letting Others Change While Seeking Safety

 Anne: Exactly.
 The other thing I think is interesting is coming from a religious perspective, most of the religious people that I know believe in change, right.
 Especially Christians.
-They’re like “Christ made everything possible,” “With God all things are possible, nothing is impossible with Christ,” etc., etc. To say that this person is never going to change, most religious people put up a little bit of a front, “But wait, that’s what Christ is for.
+They’re like “Christ made everything possible.”
+“With God all things are possible.”
+“Nothing is impossible with Christ.”
+To say that this person is never going to change, most religious people put up a little bit of a front.
+“But wait, that’s what Christ is for.
 That’s what the atonement was for.”
-They get a little bit like, “No, I think people can.”
+They get a little bit like, “No. I think people can.”

 They are two totally different things, and the religious community hasn’t really figured that out.
-They haven’t figured out that just believing someone can change is not the equivalent of someone actually being changed.
+They haven’t figured out that just believing someone can change is not the equivalent of someone actually changing.

 Kelly: Oh, definitely.
-I think it goes back to how you see God’s character, and I believe that God gives us free will.
+I think it goes back to how you see God’s character.
+I believe that God gives us free will.
 He is not going to force anything on us.
-I can sit and I can hope and pray all along that my husband will change, but if my husband is not willing to do that work and he’s not willing to put in the effort for it, that’s not going to happen.
+I can sit and I can hope and pray all along that my husband will change.
+But if my husband is not willing to do that work and he’s not willing to put in the effort for it, that’s not going to happen.